Inge Lehmann: Career

 Lehmann was the first to interpret P-wave arrivals as reflections from an inner core.
 Lehmann observed seismic waves from earthquakes, leading her to hypothesize that the Earth's core consisted of two parts: "a solid metal core surrounded by an outer liquid core, overturning the accepted theory of an entirely liquid core".
 She published these findings in a paper titled ' (1936).
 Prior to 1936, scientists believed that the Earth's core was a single, massive molten sphere.
 However, many global observations did not analytically add up until Lehmann reached the heart of the issue.
 The theory she developed was that the Earth consisted of 3 shells: the mantle, outer core and inner core.
 Lehmann inferred that the core wasn't homogeneous; rather, there is a smaller core that exists that is surrounded by the outer core.
 She deduced that waves travel faster in the smaller core, but the waves can be reflected off if it arrived tangentially.
 Her theory allows for another wave deflection at the extra boundary and this accounts for the direction and location in which the waves emerge.
 Other leading seismologists of the time, such as Beno Gutenberg, Charles Richter, and Harold Jeffreys, adopted this interpretation within two or three years, but it took until 1971 for the interpretation to be shown correct by computer calculations.
 She continued her work during World War II, though international collaboration was limited.

 When American geologist Maurice Ewing visited her station in 1951, he invited Lehmann to work at the Lamont Geological Observatory, now called the Lamont–Doherty Earth Observatory, that he ran at Columbia University.
 She was invited there to study the seismic wave 'Lg', which was a new seismic wave being researched by Maurice Ewing and Professor Frank Press.
 She studied there for a few months in 1952, after her retirement from the Royal Geodetic Institute.

 She retired from her position as head of the Geodætisk Institut's seismological department in 1953, giving her more time to conduct research over the following decades.
-Throughout the 1950s and 1960s, Lehmann traveled to North America several times and visited different seismological observatories throughout the United States and Canada.
+Throughout the 1950s and 1960s, Lehmann travelled to North America several times and visited different seismological observatories throughout the United States and Canada.
 She became a prominent member of the community at the University of California, Berkeley, one of her most frequent stops.
 During the 1960s, Lehmann was able to explore more of the Earth using new technologies made specifically for detecting nuclear bombs during the Cold War.